 |1857||Imperieuse||John Scott||Nat Flatman|

 |1862||The Marquis||John Scott||Tom Chaloner|

 The St Leger is part of the UK Triple Crown, alongside the 2000 Guineas and The Derby.
 Since the Triple Crown was first devised as an actual achievement in 1809, there have only ever been 15 horses that have managed to record the feat of winning all three of the races and take the title of the Triple Crown.

-The latest to have done so is that of Njinsky in 1970.
-Since Njinsky’s incredible feat, only 3 other horses (Nashwan, Sea The Stars and Camelot) have been able to win the 2000 Guineas and The Derby to have a shot at the St Leger.
+The latest to have done so is Njinsky in 1970.
+Since Njinsky’s incredible feat, only three other horses (Nashwan, Sea The Stars and Camelot) have been able to win the 2000 Guineas and The Derby to have a shot at the St Leger.
 All three ultimately fell short.